Policy Notes: Required Documentation for Travel Expense Reimbursement

 - For Airline tickets: An itinerary receipt for airfare, showing proof of payment from a travel agency, airline, or online booking tool.
 If the travel is funded by government contract or grant, and is to or from a foreign country, travel must be on a U.S. flag carrier and the proper airline code referenced on the ticket.
 See Policy Notes: Fly America Act and Open Skies Exceptions (Air Carrier Requirements) for compliance information.

-Note: Stanford strongly encourages use of Orbitz for Business when booking travel.
+Note: Stanford strongly encourages use of Egencia when booking travel.
 See Overview: Stanford Travel Program.

 - For car rental: contract, itemizing all charges and proof of payment

 - For lodging: Itemized bill showing all charges and proof of payment, unless per diem is claimed

 - For meals: Receipts for meals and other miscellaneous expenses (i.e., taxis and shuttles) costing $75 or more.
 If no itemized receipt is submitted for a meal, traveler must indicate on the receipt the amount spent on alcohol or state that no alcohol was included in the meal.

 Receipts are not required for:

 - Expenses under $75 (record amounts for accurate reimbursement)